drocheam/optrace/docs/source/usage/gui_automation.rst

 By default, a random selection of rays is displayed inside the scene where the number is specified by :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`.
-A custom selection can be set using function :meth:`TraceGUI.select_rays <optrace.gui.trace_gui.TraceGUI.select_rays>`.
+A custom selection can be set using the function :meth:`TraceGUI.select_rays <optrace.gui.trace_gui.TraceGUI.select_rays>`.
 It takes a :python:`mask` parameter, which is a one-dimensional boolean :obj:`numpy.array`, and an optional :python:`max_show` parameter, that specified the maximum amount of rays to display.
 Parameter :python:`mask` must have the same length as there are rays simulated, which is set by :attr:`TraceGUI.ray_count <optrace.gui.trace_gui.TraceGUI.ray_count>`
 Note that there is a maximum amount of rays that can be displayed (specified by the maximum value of :attr:`TraceGUI.rays_visible <optrace.gui.trace_gui.TraceGUI.rays_visible>`, by default :python:`50000`).